SystemsApproach/ops/control.rst

 settings; and `UPF`, which specifies the User Plane Function (the data plane element of the SD-Core) that should forward packets on behalf of this particular instance of the connectivity service.
-The `UPF` model is necessary because Aether supports two different implementations: one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric, as described in a companion book.
-Furthermore, as they are implemented in software, there may be multiple microservice-based `UPFs` deployed at the same time, each providing isolated traffic.
-Thus a large deployment could have many `UPFs`.
+The `UPF` model is necessary because an Aether deployment can run many UPFs instances.
+This is because there are two different implementations (one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric), and because multiple microservice-based UPF can be instantiated at any given time (each supporting an isolated traffic flow.)

 .. _reading_sdn:
 .. admonition:: Further Reading